aeciopires/weaviate-sre-challenge/softwares-macos.md

 tfenv list-remote
 ```

-Install the following versions of Terraform using tfenv:
+Instale as seguiInstall the following versions of Terraform using tfenv:

 ```bash
 tfenv install 1.10.5